*UPDATE 2021: I not longer use or recommend oVertone.*

 My Natural Color (Dirty Blonde)

-Here’s what my hair looked like while using Vibrant Orange (after 2 initial treatments):
+Here’s what my hair looked like while using oVertone Vibrant Orange Conditioner (after 2 initial Coloring Conditioner treatments):

 With Vibrant Orange, the color showed up more on the lighter sections (previously highlighted years ago) towards the bottom of my hair.
 In bright light, it looked vibrant and orange, but in darker lighting or in Polaroids, it looked more strawberry blonde than red/orange.

-Here’s my hair after switching to Extreme Orange:
+Here’s my hair after switching to oVertone Extreme Orange Coloring Conditioners:

-With Extreme Orange, my hair looked more evenly orange/red and vibrant, even in lower light/Polaroids.
+With Extreme Orange, my hair looked bolder and more evenly orange/red and vibrant, even in lower light/Polaroids.

-And lastly and most recently, here’s my hair after a Copper Kit treatment (a 50/50 mix of Extreme Orange and Vibrant Red Go Deep Conditioners):
+And lastly and most recently, here’s my hair after an oVertone Copper Kit treatment (a 50/50 mix of Extreme Orange and Vibrant Red Coloring Conditioners):

-Have you used oVertone or another cruelty free hair color?
+Have you used oVertone Conditioners or another cruelty free hair color/dye like Arctic Fox?
 How did it go?
 Let me know in the comments!
-Also if you have any other questions about my experience with oVertone, check out my previous post and/or leave a comment.